ManjilJ/FidgetColorsDev/README.md

 2. Run the project with `npm start`.

 ## Usage
     1. Click on "Dive In" to start generating color pair panels.
-You can use scroll wheel to add more panels.
+You can use mouse scroll wheel to add more panels.
-    2. Click on "Surface up" to cycle through colors
+    2. Click on "Surface Ip" to cycle through colors
-    3. Click on "Surface up remove" to remove panels.
+    3. Click on "Surface Up Remove" to remove already created panels.
 You may use scroll wheel to remove panels quickly.
+    4. When "Some Gradient-Random (otherwise Random)" is checked panels are generated with colors matching nearer to the previously generated panel color.
+If it is unchecked random colors are generated for panels.
+    5. "Toggle Border" toggles borders in panels.

    **Limitations and Future Development**:
      - Limitations and future development will be addressed in time.